sarah11918/docsfordev/src/pages/en/chapter1.md

 |--------------|:------:|
 | What is this product?<br>Will it solve my problem?<br>What features are available<br>How much does it cost?<br>How do I get started|  How do I authenticate against your API?<br>How do I use a specific feature?<br>How do I troubleshoot a specific problem?|

+Validate your understanding with DATA

+- analyze support tickets (look for themes)
+- interviews
+- developer surveys

-Validate your understand with DATA: analyze support tickets (look for themes), interviews, developer surveys (aim for a diverse audience, and ask specific, closed, optional, neutral q’s)
+(aim for a diverse audience, and ask specific, closed, optional, neutral questions)

-“The curse of knowledge” - cognitive bias assuming others have your knowledge (ie not being able to think from perspective of a beginner)
+**"The curse of knowledge"** - cognitive bias assuming others have your knowledge (ie not being able to think from perspective of a beginner)

 ## **JOURNEY MAP**

-*a diagram showing the path a user takes through a product or website while trying to accomplish a particular task*
+*A diagram showing the path a user takes through a product or website while trying to accomplish a particular task*

 1. Define the task the user is trying to accomplish
 2. List the channels a user may interact with (website, docs, repository, app itself…)